SharleneNdinda/momo-cafe/README.md

 This is a passion project.
 It is meant to deliver the following:

-    ✅ Be able to display and manage an intuitive menu
+    ✅ Be able to display and manage an intuitive meal menu.

     ✅ Be able to track orders placed by customers using the application.